 Investing in our American Depositary Shares, or ADSs, involves a high degree of risk.
 You should carefully consider the following risks and uncertainties, together with all other information in this report, including our consolidated financial statements and related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations," as well as our other filings with the Securities and Exchange Commission.
 Our business, results of operations, financial condition, and prospects could also be harmed by risks and uncertainties not currently known to us or that we currently do not believe to be material.
-If any of the risks actually occur, our business, results of operations, financial condition, and prospects could be harmed.
-In that event, the market price of our ADSs could decline, and you could lose part or all of your investment.
+If any of the risks actually occur, our business, results of operations, financial condition, and prospects could decline, and you could lose part or all of your investment.